umair-666/AlgoExpert/README.md

 # Algorithm Visualizer

 ## Overview

 Algorithm Visualizer is a Python project that allows you to visualize various pathfinding and graph traversal algorithms.
 It provides an interactive graphical interface for users to understand and observe how algorithms work on a grid.

 ## Features

-- Visualization of popular algorithms such as Dijkstra's, BFS, DFS, Best First Search, A* Algorithm, and MST.
+- Visualization of popular algorithms such as Dijkstra's, BFS, DFS, Best First Search, A* Algorithm.
 - Interactive grid where users can set the start and end points, draw obstacles, and run algorithms.
 - Real-time visualization of the algorithm's progress.
 - Clear grid functionality for easy experimentation.